Resources & Utilities Western Europe January 2026

 How does Resources and Utilities Western Europe compare?

-On the lower side, people in Resources & Utilities Western Europe had much lower favorable scores than average in Action, Service & Quality Focus, and Company Performance.
+On the lower side, people in Resources & Utilities Western Europe had much lower favorable scores than average in Service & Quality Focus, Feedback & Recognition, and Action.

-People working in Resources & Utilities Western Europe are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Resources & Utilities Western Europe are less engaged than Southeast Asia > 5000, Latin America (500-1000), Legal, and Information Technology & Services APAC.
+People working in Resources & Utilities Western Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Resources & Utilities Western Europe are less engaged than Accounting Australia, Biotechnology & Medical Devices APAC, Non Profits Canada, and Internet Australia.

-The highest scoring question for Resources & Utilities Western Europe had 88% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Resources & Utilities Western Europe had 85% of people agreeing that they know how their work contributes to the goals of %[Company]% (-4% compared to overall) while they were generally most positive about Inclusion.

 How long do people stay?